Do engineers think differently? For the most part, most engineers do think differently. This becomes more clear with elite engineers.

 Even more, you can later sell your app to others.
 Profit!

 #4 Persistent thinking

-An engineer never gives up.
-We always search for a solution.
+Engineers never give up.
+We always search for solutions.

 Generally, if a problem seems impossible, you just need a different perspective on it.
 Some problems just have more thorns.

 Not ironically, engineers gravitate towards difficult problems.
-Because you know light exists at the end of the tunnel.
-And the victory at the end will be even more satisfying.
+Because you know light exists at the end of every tunnel.
+Then, the victory at the end will be even sweeter.

 Everyday activity: a certain landscaping design in your backyard seems impossible.
 You’re not sure how you can install a fountain in such a tight area.
 Also, without the cost ballooning up.